gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 };
 ```

 > **Note**: In mathematics the elements of sets are **immutables**.
-As for JavaScript primitives, we are lucky since they are immutables out of the box.
+For what concerns JavaScript primitives we are lucky since they are immutables out of the box.

 ## Functions

-We could think at JavaScript functions like black boxes that accepts an "input" and spit out an "output"
+We could think at JavaScript functions like black boxes that accept an "input" and spit out an "output"

 ```js
 function len(str) {